David Vseviov

 David Vseviov (born as David Isaakovich Vseviov on 27 May 1949) is an Estonian historian and pedagogue.

 Career

-David Vseviov was 27 born May 1949 in Estonia.
-Vseviov speaks both Estonian and Russian fluently and is of Jewish heritage on the side of his father Isaac Vseviov and mother Rezi Vseviova.
+David Vseviov was 27 born May 1949 in Estonia to Isaac Vseviov and Rezi Vseviova.
+He speaks both Estonian and Russian fluently and is of Jewish heritage.

 In 1966 he graduated from the Tallinn Secondary School No. 6 (now the Tallinn Central Russian Gymnasium), and in 1971 from the Faculty of History and Linguistics of Tartu State University as a historian and history teacher.
 Since 1986 he is teaching art history and visual culture at Estonian Academy of Arts (professor).

-For over 20 years he has hosted the radio program Müstiline Venemaa ('Mysterious Russia').
+Since 1997 he has hosted the radio program Müstiline Venemaa ('Mysterious Russia').

 Married, has three children.
 His son Jonatan has worked in the Estonian Ministry of Defense and foreign ministry.